Fair Assortment Planning: Introduction

-\textbf{Fair assortment planning problem.} To address the aforementioned research question, we consider an online platform that hosts $n$ items, which can represent products, social media posts, job candidates, movies/music in corresponding contexts.
-Each item $i$ has a popularity weight $w_i>0$ that is a proxy for the item $i$'s popularity.
-If purchased/chosen by the user, item $i$ also generates some revenue $r_i \in (0, \bar{r}]$, which is the monetary value that the platform earns when the user chooses item $i$.
-The platform's goal is to maximize its expected revenue or market share by optimizing its offered assortment, which consists of at most $K$ items, for its users.
-The users choose an item according to the multinomial choice model with popularity weight $w_i$, $i\in [n]$.
+Algorithms are widely used by modern digital platforms to optimize decisions ranging from assortment planning, pricing, ranking and resource allocation.
+However, these algorithms, while enhancing efficiency, can inadvertently compromise fairness, marginalizing certain items or creators.
+In assortment planning, fairness concerns are prevalent across online retail stores, social media, job search sites, etc. These platforms often favor top-selling or well-established entities over lesser-known ones in their offered assortments, thus creating disparities among their items.
+For instance, Amazon highlights best-sellers on its front page \citep{amazon}, and Instagram prioritizes posts with high engagement or advanced features, sidelining content from smaller businesses \citep{instagram}.
+Such disparities risk reduced platform loyalty, decreased content diversity, and could lead to regulatory scrutiny on fair competition principles (e.g., Digital Markets Act \citep{DMA}).

-We would like to ensure a fair environment for all items on the platform.
-To achieve this, we introduce a parameterized notion of fairness that is based on the parity of pairwise \emph{normalized outcome} across items.
-The term outcome can represent a range of metrics that the items value, such as visibility, market share, expected revenue, or weighted combinations thereof.
-The normalized outcome of an item is defined as its outcome divided by its \emph{quality/relevance score}.
-The quality score of an item $i$ can be a function of its weight and revenue, as well as other factors such as its relevance to search results, consumer ratings, etc.
+Consequently, platforms must prioritize not only efficiency but also \emph{equality of opportunity} for all entities.
+Some companies are beginning to address this issue.
+For instance, LinkedIn's initial recommendation algorithms favored users with more connections and activity, disadvantaging newer or less active members with relevant skills.
+To address this, LinkedIn recently introduced fairness toolkits to ``provide equal opportunities to equally qualified members" \citep{linkedin_2}.
+In this work, we present a universal framework to promote equality of opportunity in assortment planning, fostering industry-wide equitable practices.

-To ensure a fair ecosystem, the platform aims to make the {normalized outcomes} of all items comparable.
-This allows for a standardized comparison of outcomes, independent of the varying quality levels of different items.
-By doing so, we can promote fairness and equal opportunities for all items on the platform.
-While assortment planning problems with different objective functions have been widely studied (see \cite{kok2008assortment} for a survey), prior to this work, enforcing fairness in assortment planning problems has not been studied in the literature.
+\textbf{Fair assortment planning problem.} We consider an online platform hosting $n$ items, representing products, social media contents, job candidates in respective contexts.
+Each item $i$ has a popularity weight $w_i$ and generates revenue $r_i$ when chosen.
+The platform offers an assortment of up to $K$ items to maximize expected revenue, with user choices following a multinomial model based on popularity weights $w_i$.